ShyneColdchain/kdeD3/README.md

 --Learning D3!--

-1. allAge is 5000 simulated individuals of different ages representing the population
+1. allAge is 5000 simulated individuals of different ages representing the population *Gray histogram*
-2. sampleAge is 500 randomly choosen individuals from the population
+2. sampleAge is 500 randomly choosen individuals from the population *Purple histogram*
-3. kdeD3 creates interactive histogram with kernel density estimation
+3. kdeD3 creates interactive histogram with kernel density estimation *black line with red fill*
 4. kde for sample can be compared to real values from population for statistical inference